People talk to each other with their eyes, don't they? What are they saying? --Asperger's syndrome subject (quoted in Carter 1998:141)

 beliefs and knowledge with other people" (Carter 1998:141).

 Asperger's Syndrome.
 Like autism, AS includes problems in social behavior, along with abnormal responses to the environment.
 Unlike autism, however, cognitive and communicative skills may be relatively normal, and verbal skills are strong.
 AS individuals show an unusually restricted interest in specific artifacts, objects, or life forms, such as bus schedules, videotape cassettes, and frogs.
+To see my Nonverbal Curriculum Project, designed to help Aspergers and Neurotypical folk understand each other's Nonverbal Worlds, please click HERE.

 Behavior.
 "Their language skills are often limited, and they find it